Silvia Canelón

 Thanks for stopping by!

-I’m a data analyst in the Urban Health Lab at the University of Pennsylvania.
+I work as a data scientist at the Urban Health Lab at the University of Pennsylvania.
 My research interests include applications of biomedical and spatial data science in the public and population health fields.

-I work on projects that use electronic health record (EHR) and geospatial data to explore how the neighborhood environment and access to urban nature can impact the health of individuals in Philadelphia.
+My current projects use electronic health record (EHR) and geospatial data to explore how the neighborhood environment and access to urban nature can impact the health of individuals in Philadelphia.
 Learn more about my research interests in publications.

 Get in touch by sending me a note!